 From Ken Burns, the boyish genius; from the brilliant writing of Geoffrey C. Ward; from the readings by exquisite voice casting; from Elijah Hunt Rhodes and Sam Watkins.
 From Barbara Fields and Edwin Bearss.
 And Shelby Foote.

 The sweet-accented, Southern Comfort-voiced, grey-bearded raconteur and gentleman, with the mischievous glint in his eye and the almost shy humor, is one of the loves of my life.
 On the PBS website there’s a note that he received marriage proposals through the mail after this hit the air.
 I swear I never.
 It might have crossed my mind, but I never did.
 I’ve been wanting his history of the War for years; I may just have to cough up and buy it soon.
 He had a lovely way of telling a tale, grim or light-hearted.

-As much as I adore Shelby Foote, I hate three men highlighted here.
+As much as the series made me adore Shelby Foote, it also made me hate three men highlighted therein.
 I don’t use the word lightly, but I do use it here.

 “If General McClellan does not want to use the Army, I would like to borrow it for a time…”